-This year, to encourage those who compete nationally to give back to the Northwest in the form of participation in our local tournaments, the monetary amount of the 2019 scholarships for travel to national events will be tied to the recipient’s level of participation in local tournaments.
-Specifically, the recipient will be awarded $25 for each local tournament entered in 2018, up to a maximum of $100 for each scholarship.
+Again this year, to encourage those who compete nationally to give back to the Northwest in the form of participation in our local tournaments, the monetary amount of the 2020 scholarships for travel to national events will be tied to the recipient’s level of participation in local tournaments.
+Specifically, the recipient will be awarded $25 for each local tournament entered in 2019, up to a maximum of $100 for each scholarship.

 Similarly, the scholarships for elite athlete travel will also vary in amount from $125 for participation in 1 local tournament, to $500 for participation in 4+ local tournaments.

-(VIII) I am attaching the WSJI 2019 club registration form.
+(VIII) I am attaching the 2020 WSJI dojo registration forms.
 Please complete one for your dojo and send the completed application to Doug Graham at the address indicated in the form.

 (IX) At this point, the upcoming NW tournament schedule looks like this:

-(X) Finally, the IJF Referee Committee has released videos of the recent Refereeing and Coaching Seminar held in Mittersill, Austria.
+(X) Finally, the IJF Referee Committee has released a “Detailed Explanation of the IJF Judo Refereeing Rules” for 2020.
+This can be found at: